-Welcome to Part 2 of Consecrated Heart.
+Welcome to Part 2 of Having a Consecrated Heart.
 This post focuses on the weakness of our flesh alongside the willingness of our spirits.
+Tap here if you missed Part 1 of this series.

 At times we may struggle with living lives of consecration before the Lord.
 Our emotions or flesh may want to take us in other directions, or our own desires may not be aligned with God’s Word.
 Nonetheless, as our hearts grow in love for God, we will continue to fight the good fight of faith, wanting God’s will and not our own.